hiddenmountainmartialarts-pixel/IronLedger/README.md

   for 2–6 day splits.
 - `suggestNextLoad()` — the RIR-based autoregulation logic that decides how much weight to suggest next time you do an exercise.

-If you edit `index.html` after it's hosted, just re-upload the file — no build step, no dependencies.